Kanna1718/hardhat-fund-me/README.md

 ```
 npx hardhat compile
+#or
+yarn hardhat compile
 ```

 Deploy the contracts:
 ```
 npx hardhat run scripts/deploy.js --network sepolia
+#or
+yarn hardhat deploy --network sepolia
 ```

 Fund the contract: You can fund the contract by running: